LuigiCavalieri/the-permalinks-cascade/readme.txt

 = Automated and Upon-request Pinging =

 The Permalinks Cascade can ping Google both on request, and automatically whenever a permalink is added to a Google Sitemap or to a News Sitemap.
-And when the subject of the notification is a Google Sitemap, there is always a second ping ready to reach Bing.
 A chronological log of the latest thirty pinging events is always at hand when you need it.

 = Site Tree Pagination =